felipenoris/XLSX.jl/docs/src/formatting.md

 ##### Relative and absolute cell references

-Cell references used to specify `value` or `value2` or in any `formula` (for `:expression` type conditional formats only) may be either absolute or relative, and both can be useful.
-It is important to understand which reference style you need and to specify accordingly.
+Cell references used to specify `value` or `value2` or in any `formula` (for `:expression` type conditional formats only) may be either absolute or relative.
 As in Excel, an absolute reference is defined using a `$` prefix to either or both the row or the column part of the cell reference but here the `$` must be appropriately escaped.
 Thus:

 ```julia
 value = "B2"          # relative reference
 value = "\$B\$2"      # (escaped) absolute reference
 ```

 The cell used in a comparison is adjusted for each cell in the range if a relative reference is used.
 This is illustrated in the following example.
 Cells in column A are referenced to column B using a relative reference, meaning `A2` is compared with `B2` but `A3` is compared with `B3` and so on until `A5` is compared with `B5`.